codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 1. Still focused on finishing the content in the Tech Doc project
 1. Some responsive and Media Queries to take care of as well

-Next will be fixing the &lt;,br&gt; re-reading it all, performing a last W3C verification and validate
+Next will be fixing the &lt;br&gt;, re-reading it all, performing a last W3C verification and validate

 ---